 - Minimum credit scores required to qualify for conforming loans is 620

 FHA Loans require 580 credit scores with a 3.5% down payment.

 Tips In Fixing Your Credit To Qualify For Conventional Loan

-If you need to qualify for a conventional loan with lower credit scores or need help in fixing your credit to qualify for conventional loan, please contact me at 262-716-8151 or email me at firstname.lastname@example.org.
-We are available 7 days a week, late evenings, weekends, and holidays as well to answer all of your mortgage questions and help you get a pre-approval.
+Home buyers needing to qualify for mortgage with lower credit scores or need help in fixing your credit to qualify for conventional loan, please contact me at 262-716-8151 or text us for a faster response.
+Or email us at [email protected] We are available 7 days a week, late evenings, weekends, and holidays as well to answer all of your mortgage questions and help you get a pre-approval.